Gary Eikenberry Consulting

 But wait!
 Before you buy (or even after you buy) consider this.
 If you mostly use your computer for surfing the web, email and some word processing and spreadsheets there may be another solution.
 There are a number of light weight, free and open source solutions that can turn a sluggish older Windows computer into a very serviceable platform for those requirements.
 And the speed will probably have you wondering if someone secretly upgraded your hardware.
 When you add in the fact that these lighter Linux-based operating systems are far more malware-resistant than any Windows installation and the extensive on-line support and developer communities behind them, you've got a win-win-win situation.

-On up-to-date or maybe one or two generations old equipment, we prefer Ubuntu Linux.
+On up-to-date or maybe one or two generations old equipment, we suggest Ubuntu Linux.
 Ubuntu is a well supported and maintained up-to-date operating system.
-A lighter weight variant, Lubuntu uses the minimal desktop LXDE, and a selection of light applications which focus on speed and energy-efficiency.
+A lighter weight variant, Lubuntu uses a less demanding desktop environment, and a selection of light applications which focus on speed and energy-efficiency.
 Because of this, Lubuntu has lower hardware requirements.
 Or you might want to check out the "Which Linux Distribution Is Best For Me" to explore a wider range of options and match them your requirements.
 And, by the way, if there are Windows applications you can't live without, there are options there as well, including WINE, a compatibility layer for running Windows programs under Linux, or running a Windows virtual machine through Oracle VM VirtualBox or one of several other virtualization options.

 And if, after considering all the options, you decide to try Ubuntu, here's a handy guide to making the transition from Windows: http://www.makeuseof.com/tag/migrating-from-windows-7-to-ubuntu.

-For older less powerful equipment, there are others, but two of the light and fast solutions we've tested extensively enough to recommend to non-technical users are:
+For older less powerful equipment, there are others, but some of the light and fast solutions we've tested extensively enough to recommend to non-technical users are:

-- LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
-LXLE is our current favourite.
+- LXLE: There are also a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
+LXLE is one of the most popular.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.

 - lubuntu: lubuntu is a lightweight "flavour" of the Ubuntu Linux operating system but using the LXDE desktop environment in place of Ubuntu's GNOME desktop.
 We've got it running on a couple of older laptops originally designed for Windows XP.
 You can download a disc image HERE (click on the Get lubuntu link) and burn it to a CD or load it on a bootable USB key to try it.
 It may be a little slow running from the CD or USB without actually installing it, but it will give you a chance to test it with your hardware and explore a bit and then, if you like what you see you can actually install it (either side by side with Windows -- assuming you have sufficient free disk space) or replacing Windows.
 A write up on one user's experience can be found HERE.

-Time to replace that ageing or no longer supported Windows Server (Support for Windows Server 2003 officially ends July 14, 2015)?
+Time to replace that ageing or no longer supported Windows Server (support for Windows Server 2003 officially ended July 14, 2015, extended support for Server 2008 ended 5 years later)?
 Here are a few options you might want to explore and consider:

 - Debian Linux: (http://www.debian.org/intro/about) Debian is a leaner and perhaps less cutting edge approach than Ubuntu, but still with strong community support and excellent documentation.